SHAFNehal/EAGL-GS/README.md

-# EAGL-GS
-Learning and Summarizing Graphical Models using Eigen Analysis of Graph Laplacian: An Application in Analysis of Multiple Chronic Conditions
+# EAGL: Learning and Summarizing Graphical Models using Eigen Analysis of Graph Laplacian: An Application in Analysis of Multiple Chronic Conditions
+## Dependecies
+1. scipy
+2. numpy
+3. networkx
+4. matplotlib